-During the three months ended June 30, 2020, we maintained field integrity and our crude oil production schedule without any operational disruptions or reportable accidents despite the challenges presented by the COVID-19 pandemic.
+In September 2020, we implemented a planned full-field shutdown that took five days to complete.
+With the exception of this planned shutdown, we maintained field integrity and our crude oil production schedule in the third quarter without any operational disruptions or reportable accidents despite the challenges presented by the COVID-19 pandemic.